berkeley-cs61as/markdown-courseware/textbook/chapter19 Project 3 - Adventure Game/section04 Exercises for Partner A.md

     (ask street-person 'set-talk "Brother, can you spare a buck")

-    Try walking around to sproul-plaza and telegraph-ave to see if the messages are triggered
+Try walking around to `sproul-plaza` and `telegraph-ave` to see if the messages are triggered.

-YOU MUST INCLUDE A TRANSCRIPT IN WHICH YOUR CHARACTER WALKS AROUND AND TRIGGERS THESE MESSAGES.
+**You must include a transcript in which your character walks around and triggers these messages.**

-## Question A4 -- Part 2
+## Question A4: Part 2

 So far the program assumes that anyone can go anywhere they want.
 In real life, many places have locked doors.